sujal-luhar/Forbes_2640_Analysis/README.md

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, please follow the standard open-source guidelines, create a pull request, and get in touch with the project maintainers.

-## License

-This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the code for your own projects.